-If ETH is determined to be a security under federal or state securities laws by the SEC or any other agency, or in a proceeding in a court of law or otherwise, it may have material adverse consequences for ETH.
-For example, it may become more difficult for ETH to be traded, cleared and custodied as compared to other digital assets that are not considered to be securities, which could in turn negatively affect the liquidity and general acceptance of ETH and cause users to migrate to other digital assets.
-As such, any determination that ETH is a security under federal or state securities laws may adversely affect the value of ETH and, as a result, an investment in the Shares.
-To the extent that ETH is determined to be a security, the Trust and the Sponsor may also be subject to additional regulatory requirements, including under the Investment Company Act of 1940, and the Sponsor may be required to register as an investment adviser under the Investment Advisers Act of 1940.
+If ETC is determined to be a "security" under federal or state securities laws by the SEC or any other agency, or in a proceeding in a court of law or otherwise, it may have material adverse consequences for ETC. For example, it may become more difficult for ETC to be traded, cleared and custodied as compared to other digital assets that are not considered to be securities, which could in turn negatively affect the liquidity and general acceptance of ETC and cause users to migrate to other digital assets.
+As such, any determination that ETC is a security under federal or state securities laws may adversely affect the value of ETC and, as a result, an investment in the Shares.

+To the extent that ETC is determined to be a security, the Trust and the Sponsor may also be subject to additional regulatory requirements, including those under the Investment Company Act of 1940, and the Sponsor may be required to register as an investment adviser under the Investment Advisers Act of 1940.
 If the Sponsor determines not to comply with such additional regulatory and registration requirements, the Sponsor will terminate the Trust.
-Any such termination could result in the liquidation of the Trust's digital assets at a time that is disadvantageous to Shareholders.
+Any such termination could result in the liquidation of the Trust's ETC at a time that is disadvantageous to Shareholders.

-To the extent private keys for ETH addresses are lost, destroyed or otherwise compromised and no backup of the private keys are accessible, the Trust may be unable to access the ETH held in the associated address and the private key will not be capable of being restored by the ETH network.
-The processes by which ETH transactions are settled are dependent on the ETH peer-to-peer network, and as such, the Trust is subject to operational risk.
-A risk also exists with respect to previously unknown technical vulnerabilities, which may adversely affect the value of ETH.
+To the extent private keys for ETC addresses are lost, destroyed or otherwise compromised and no backup of the private keys are accessible, the Trust may be unable to access the ETC held in the associated address and the private key will not be capable of being restored by the ETC network.
+The processes by which ETC transactions are settled are dependent on the ETC peer-to-peer network, and as such, the Trust is subject to operational risk.
+A risk also exists with respect to previously unknown technical vulnerabilities, which may adversely affect the value of ETC.